 After the massage, says Nau, you’ll have an increase in energy.
 In addition, as with other massages, you’ll have to use the restroom more frequently for the next 12 to 24 hours.
 This is because it stimulates digestion and causes a diuretic effect, Nau explains.

-You’ll want to increase your water intake after the massage to flush the toxins out of the body.
+You may wish to increase your water intake after the massage.
 Nau also recommends being gentle with yourself.
 “Allow yourself to process the treatment and its effect on both the body and mind.

 Before and After